Jonathan2251/lbd/source/verilog.rst

 ------------------------------------------

-You can find the Cpu0 ELF linker implementation based on lld which is the llvm official linker project, as well as elf2hex which extended from llvm-objdump driver at web: http://jonathan2251.github.io/lbt/index.html.
+You can find the Cpu0 ELF linker implementation based on lld which is the llvm official linker project, as well as elf2hex which modified from llvm-objdump driver at web: http://jonathan2251.github.io/lbt/index.html.